zaldre/blog/content/posts/gateway.md

 **Limited traffic management**: Want session affinity?
 Rate limiting?
 Advanced load balancing?
 You're back to those vendor-specific annotations again.

 The Gateway API addresses all of these by providing a richer, more expressive API that's consistent across implementations.
-Plus, it introduces role-based access control at the API level
+Plus, it introduces role-based access control at the API level.

 ## How does it work? ##

 The Gateway API introduces several new resource types that work together:

 - **GatewayClass**: Defines which controller implementation you want to use (like choosing between ingress-nginx and Traefik, but at the API level)
-- **Gateway**: The actual entry point into your cluster, think of it as the load balancer or reverse proxy
+- **Gateway**: The actual entry point into your cluster - think of it as the load balancer or reverse proxy
 - **HTTPRoute**: The routing rules that attach to a Gateway (this is the replacement for Ingress)
 - **BackendTrafficPolicy**: Advanced traffic management like load balancing, timeouts, and retries
 - **SecurityPolicy**: Security controls like IP whitelisting, authentication, and rate limiting